-Sitting in an office chair for prolonged periods of time can definitely cause low back pain or worsen an existing back or neck problem.
-The main reason behind this is that sitting, in an office chair or in general, is a static posture that increases stress in the back, neck, shoulders, arms and legs, and in particular, can add large amounts of pressure to the back muscles and spinal discs.
+Sitting in an office chair for prolonged periods of time can definitely cause low back pain or worsen an existing back problem.
+The main reason behind this is that sitting, in an office chair or in general, is a static posture that increases stress in the back, shoulders, arms, and legs, and in particular, can add large amounts of pressure to the back muscles and spinal discs.

 An ergonomic office chair is a tool that, when used properly, can help one maximize back support and maintain good posture while sitting.
-However, simply owning an ergonomic office chair is not enough - it is also necessary to adjust the office chair to the proportions of the individual's body to improve comfort and reduce aggravation to the low back and neck.
+However, simply owning an ergonomic office chair is not enough - it is also necessary to adjust the office chair to the proportions of the individual's body to improve comfort and reduce aggravation to the spine.

 The first step in setting up an office chair is to establish the desired height of the individual’s desk or workstation.
 This decision is determined primarily by the type of work to be done and by the height of the person using the office chair.
 The height of the desk or workstation itself can vary greatly and will require different positioning of the office chair, or a different type of ergonomic chair altogether.

 Once the workstation has been situated, then the user can adjust the office chair according to his or her physical proportions.
 Here are the most important guidelines - distilled into a quick checklist - to help make sure that the office chair and work area are as comfortable as possible and will cause the least amount of stress to the spine:

 Elbow measureFirst, begin by sitting comfortably as close as possible to your desk so that your upper arms are parallel to your spine.
 Rest your hands on your work surface (e.g. desktop, computer keyboard).
 If your elbows are not at a 90-degree angle, adjust your office chair height either up or down.